phoenix-pilot/phoenix-pilot-core/ekf/README.md

 and provides state information of following parameters (mentioned only those that are accurately estimated):
  - altitude from calibraition (start point)
- - rotation of the IMU relative to North-West-Down frame (will be subject to change to North-East-Down frame)
+ - rotation of the IMU relative to North-East-Down frame of reference

 # Structure

  ### `kalman_core`
  Core EKF calculations on matrices that perform prediction and update steps using abstractions of measurement model (`update_engine_t`) and prediction model (`prediction_model_t`).
-Utilizes `phmatrix` matrix library from `/tools/`.
+Utilizes `algebra` matrix library.
 Provides macros for declaring all necessary measurement model matrices of correct sizes and for inserting them into `update_engine_t`.

  ### `kalman_implem`
  Kalman filter implementation specific code.
 Defines initialization parameters and performs initialization of covariance and state matrices values.
 Defines prediction step algorithms.
 Creates prediction engine.